TKDKid1000/excel-tui/README.md

 - [ ] Undo and redo
 - [ ] Mouse support
 - [ ] Multi-sheet spreadsheets and XLSX support
+- [ ] Theming and changing the color scheme
 - [ ] A dozen other things

 ## Specifications